Mtanaka77/Electrostatic_codes_and_nanoscales_of_human_cells/README.md

 ## Molecular dynamics simulation for electrostatic living cells ##

-The charge inversion and ion transport phonemena through nanopores are studied for living cells.
+The charge inversion and ion transport phenemena through nanopores are studied for living cells,
-The electrostatic molecular dynamics simulations are execcuted (Refs.
+and the electrostatic molecular dynamics simulations are execcuted (Refs.
 1-5).
-We first talk about the electostatic code to understand and properly execute molecular dynamics simulation.
+We first talk about the electrostatic code to understand and properly execute molecular dynamics simulation.
-Then back to the thema, the charge inversion and "DNA in nanopores" are simulated for DNA transport through nanopores.
+Then back to the thema, the charge inversion and "DNA in nanopores" are simulated transport through nanopores.
 The former deals with the periodic boundary system, while the latter treats the 3D non-periodic boundary problem with short-range and long-range electrostatic interactions.
 The counterion condensation and coion depletion are the keys of the nanoscale human cells.

 ### (1) What is electrostatic molecular dynamics simulation ###

 First of all, we have an easy electrostatic simulation code of three dimensions that first does Fortran 2003 compilation, and then does parallel execution.
 It uses MPI v.3 and the Ghostviewer script.
 We use the Linux operating system of 6 cores of 3 GMz, typically in our desktop workstation.

 The program is divided with, (i) the parallelization and parameters setups, (ii) the initialization of